zskelto/csoc-RDP-Report/ADS-RDP.md

 # Blind Spots and Assumptions
 This strategy relies on the following assumptions:

-* No legitimate user will be connecting to their work computer via remote desktop.

 A blind spot will occur if any of the assumptions are violated.
 For instance, the following would not trip the alert:

 # False Positives
 There are several instances where false positives will occur:

-* Users working from home using RDP will cause traffic over 3389 and a modified fDenyTSConnection value.
+* Users working from home.

 # Priority
 The priority is set to high under the following conditions: